-5 Known Problems
+6 Known Problems

-5.1 Known problems and limitations
+6.1 Known problems and limitations

-This section gives a list of bugs and limitations that were known at the time of first publication of JaxoDraw-2.0.
-Please check the Bugs section of our Web page for an updated version of this document.
+This section gives a list of bugs and limitations that were known at the time of the last release of JaxoDraw.
+Please check the Bugs in our Issue Management for an updated list.
 Note that not all points are necessarily real bugs, we regard this just as a collection of features that do not work exactly the way we would like to.

-- Bugs - Wish list
+- Bugs - · Wish list

-5.1.1 Bugs
+6.1.1 Bugs